 Customize your products!
 I supply the recipes & ingredients, and you choose which work best for you.

 Bring nothing!
-Everything is provided in the class, as well as snacks & tea, with NO extra materials fee.
+Everything is provided in the class (except fragrances), as well as snacks & tea.

 It's all in the details!
 Take home a thorough, detailed instructional handout with recipes, ingredients, materials list, suppliers & more.